 The electrical equipment was renewed and refurbished with a three-wire system and a black cloth coated cord was used.

-The light is operated clockwise by a switch located on the cord.
+The light is operated clockwise by a rotary switch on the lamp socket and a switch located on the cord.

 The lamp can be easily attached to the wall with the wall-mount bracket and screws.